Pre-training on Synthetic Driving Data for Trajectory Prediction: Introduction

-Despite our efforts to improve the realism of the generated data, there still exists considerable discrepancy between the synthetic and real-world data.
-One crucial question is how to efficiently utilize the synthetic data to foster prediction performance while minimizing the impact of the domain gap.
-To answer this question, we conducted an extensive study on different training algorithms to use the synthetic data.
-In particular, we compare three different paradigms: augmenting the real-world prediction dataset~\cite{zhong2020random, Ryu_2023_CVPR_Domain_Aug, Kim_2021_ICCV_Point_Cloud_Aug}, supervised pre-training~\cite{He_2019_ICCV_ImagenetPT,WeakSupervised_2018_ECCV,pmlr-L2T}, and self-supervised pre-training~\cite{vincent2010stackeddenoised,i-jepa,simclr, he2020momentum, MaskedAutoencoders2021, BERT, yao_2022_pevl, chen_2022_pix2seq, CLIP, zhang2023metatransformer}.
-As for directly augmenting the prediction dataset, we disregard the domain gap and mix the synthetic and real data to train the prediction model directly.
-In our supervised pre-training paradigm, we first pre-train the model for the supervised trajectory prediction task on the synthetic dataset, and then fine-tune the model on the real dataset.
-While the pre-training and fine-tuning tasks are both supervised prediction tasks, the two-stage scheme is introduced to mitigate the bias due to the domain gap.
-Further, in self-supervised pre-training, we substitute the supervised pre-training task with self-supervised masked reconstruction tasks~\cite{MaskedAutoencoders2021} tailored to trajectory forecasting, i.e., map reconstruction, trajectory reconstruction, or a combination of both.
+Leveraging the generated data is an open question in robotics, NLP, and computer vision \cite{wang2024pretraining,he2023synthetic1,he2023synthetic2, tian2024what}.
+We conduct an extensive study on various training algorithms that use synthetic data to learn general representations for trajectory forecasting.
+In particular, we compare three different paradigms: augmenting the real-world prediction dataset~\cite{zhong2020random, Ryu_2023_CVPR_Domain_Aug, Kim_2021_ICCV_Point_Cloud_Aug}, supervised pre-training~\cite{He_2019_ICCV_ImagenetPT,WeakSupervised_2018_ECCV,pmlr-L2T}, and self-supervised pre-training~\cite{vincent2010stackeddenoised,i-jepa,simclr, he2020momentum, MaskedAutoencoders2021, BERT, Huang_2021_ICCV,yao_2022_pevl, chen_2022_pix2seq, CLIP, zhang2023metatransformer}.
 The goal is to train a generalizable scene representation on the synthetic data that oversees detailed domain-specific information and can benefit cross-domain fine-tuning.
-Extensive experiments conducted on the Argoverse dataset with denseTNT backbone demonstrate that self-supervised pre-training outperforms the other two ways.
+Extensive experiments on the Argoverse dataset with denseTNT backbone demonstrate that self-supervised pre-training outperforms the other two methods.
 With our synthetic data generation and self-supervised pre-training pipeline, the fine-tuned model outperforms the baseline model by a large margin\textemdash 5.04\%, 3.84\%, and 8.30\% in terms of $MR_6$, $minADE_6$ and $minFDE_6$.
-Detailed ablation studies are then conducted to shed light on the influence of some subtle factors on prediction performance, such as information leak and map augmentation.
+Detailed ablation studies are then conducted to shed light on the influence of some subtle factors on prediction performance, such as information leaks and map augmentation.

-Our contributions are summarized as follows: \begin{itemize} \item We propose to leverage synthetic map and trajectory data to address the data scarcity issue in trajectory forecasting with minimal cost.
-In particular, we introduce a novel data generation scheme that consists of geometric-based map augmentation and rule-based trajectory generation.